Lanzarote Cultural Agenda February 2026: Carnival, Sailing & Performing Arts

 Lanzarote Carnival 2026

-February means Carnival in the Canary Islands, and Lanzarote is no exception.
-All seven municipalities celebrate their own festivities with parades, murgas (satirical musical groups), comparsas (dance troupes), and the traditional burial of the sardine.
+February is Carnival month in Lanzarote.
+All seven municipalities celebrate with parades, murgas (satirical musical groups), comparsas (dance troupes), and queen elections, each with their own 2026 theme.

 Complete guide: Lanzarote Carnival 2026